Faux16/crml/wiki/Guides/OSCAL.md

 - minting stable IDs in an explicit namespace (e.g., `org:`, `vendor:`, or a URN scheme), and
 - keeping catalogs minimal: identifiers + relationship structure + any non-copyrightable metadata needed for mapping.

-### “Skeleton” catalogs and licensed enrichment
+### Minimal catalogs and licensed enrichment

-CRML examples and reference catalogs are intentionally **skeleton models**: they focus on identifiers and relationship structure, and avoid embedding copyrighted framework prose.
+CRML examples and reference catalogs are intentionally **minimal models**: they focus on identifiers and relationship structure, and avoid embedding copyrighted framework prose.

-Organizations that have the appropriate rights **MAY** enrich these skeleton catalogs locally by attaching the full, licensed control text and metadata sourced from the standards bodies themselves — either via:
+Organizations that have the appropriate rights **MAY** enrich these minimal catalogs locally by attaching the full, licensed control text and metadata sourced from the standards bodies themselves — either via:

 - official OSCAL catalogs published by the framework owner, or
 - licensed CRML control catalogs (if a standards body publishes CRML-native representations).

 This keeps the public CRML ecosystem redistributable while still enabling full-fidelity internal catalogs where licensing permits.

-## Mapping rules (normative)
+## Publishing CRML assessment outputs into OSCAL (normative convention)

+CRML is a better **native output format** for assessment tools that want to support quantified risk, because CRML standardizes the fields needed for risk math (distributions, time bases, currencies, and other numeric semantics).

+OSCAL Assessment Results is excellent for interoperability and traceability, but it does not normatively define quantitative risk math (many values are open strings).
+As a result:

+- **CRML → OSCAL** is possible (by writing CRML’s standardized values into OSCAL `risk.characterizations` and `props` using a clear convention), and
+- **OSCAL → CRML** (for assessments/results) is not generally possible in a safe, non-lossy way, because the quantitative semantics are not standardized in OSCAL and are often tool-specific strings.

-This section defines rules for mapping CRML concepts to OSCAL Assessment Results-style `finding` and `risk` objects.
+This section defines the normative convention for mapping CRML concepts to OSCAL Assessment Results-style `finding` and `risk` objects.

 ### Conventions